 Basic Sweater is a great choice.

 When the temperature drops even further, your dog needs a heavier sweater.
-He'll stay warm and dry in a Cable Cardigan Dog Sweater.
+She'll stay warm and dry in a Kodiak Coat.

-Click here to see all of our jackets and sweaters.
+Click here to see all of our jackets, sweaters, and dog clothing.

 Remember the pain of walking across hot sand at the beach?
 Your dog faces situations like this all the time on sizzling summer sidewalks.
-Winter is no kinder to his paws, especially if he must wade through snow or walk across ice.
-Boots provide excellent protection from these extremes, and can also be a good idea if you walk your dog regularly on hard, abrasive pavement, or off-road where he might encounter glass, thorns, or other hazards.
-Leather soled
+Winter is no kinder to her paws, especially if she must wade through snow or walk across ice.
+Boots provide excellent protection from these extremes, and can also be a good idea if you walk your dog regularly on hard, abrasive pavement, or off-road where she might encounter glass, thorns, or other hazards.
+Leather-soled

-Because your dog cannot easily keep a blanket over him throughout a chilly night, pajamas are a good solution.
+Because your dog cannot easily keep a blanket over her throughout a chilly night, pajamas are a good solution.

 My Favorite Dog Jammies are poly/cotton jammies that keep pet dander and hair to a minimum in your home.
 Jersey-style cuffs on all four legs help keep cold air out, which older pets are sure to appreciate.

 If you run or walk after dark, you know to protect yourself with reflective gear.
 What about your dog?
-For optimum safety, dress him in a reflector orange collar.
-For added style, remember that many of our sporty sweatshirts, sweaters and jackets can be personalized.
+For optimum safety, dress her in a Taos Reflective Coat, with wide reflective tape strips to boost nighttime visibility.
+For added style, remember that many of our sporty sweatshirts, sweaters, and jackets can be personalized.

 Putting on the dog

 Most dogs readily accept and appreciate clothing.
 For others, it may take a while.
 With experience, they usually come around.
 Offering treats will reinforce and speed cooperation.
-Also, to avoid problems, never mock your pet verbally when he is clothed.
-If you do, he won't understand the words, but he will understand your tone.
+Also, to avoid problems, never mock your pet verbally when she is clothed.
+If you do, she won't understand the words, but she will understand your tone.

 Drs.
 Foster & Smith offers a wide selection of clothing for your pet.
 Whether you simply wish to make a fashion statement, or want clothing to keep your pet warm, dry, and comfortable, we have the right apparel.